 The most common side effects in dogs and cats are gastrointestinal upset, including vomiting and diarrhea.

-a person.
-Federal law restricts this drug to use by or on the order of a
+Keep this and all drugs out of reach of children.
+This drug should only be given to the animal for which it was prescribed.
+Do not give this medication to a person.
+Federal law restricts this drug to use by or on the order of a licensed veterinarian.

 Be sure to review with your veterinarian any medications or supplements your pet may be receiving.

 If you or someone else has accidentally ingested this medication call the National Capital Poison Center at 800.222.1222.

 Different strengths or dosage forms of ponazuril may have different storage requirements.
 Read the labeling or ask your pharmacist for the storage requirements of the prescription you receive.